cjerdonek/groome/README.md

 * Rendering the template with the sample context should provide an application that is "runnable" out of the box (for testing and demonstration purposes).
+* Name the subdirectories as follows:
+  * `structure/` the template files, etc.
+  * `partials/` the template partials, if any.
+  * `lambdas/` the lambda scripts, if any.
+  * `expected/` the result of rendering the Groome template against the sample context file.

 Implementations